byteball/aa-channels-lib/doc/reference.md

 }
 ```
-Override minimum_time_in_second setting from conf.js
+Override minimum_time_in_seconds setting from conf.js
 - **asset**: asset for which you want to set minimum time
 - **time**: minimum time to wait after deposit unit before accepting payment